trickstercache/trickster/docs/roadmap.md

 # Trickster Roadmap

-The roadmap for Trickster in 2025 focuses on delivering Trickster versions 2.0 and 2.1, as well as new supporting applications and cloud native integrations.
+The roadmap for Trickster in 2025 focuses on delivering Trickster versions 2.0 and 2.1, as well as supporting new time series applications and cloud native integrations.
 Additional details for Q3 and Q4 will be provided as the year progresses.

 ## Timeline

-### Q1 2025
+### April 2025

 - [ ] Trickster v2.0 Beta 3 Release
   - [x] Common Time Series Format used internally for all TSDBs